“Copy, but keep both files” in Windows 7 missing

-3. In the list of restore points, click a restore point that was created before the “Copy, but keep both files” missing in Windows 7.
+3. In the list of restore points, click a restore point that was created before the issue of “Copy, but keep both files” missing in Windows 7.
 Click Next.

 4. Click Finish.
-Your computer will restart and check if the problem exists.
+After your computer restarts, check if the problem still exists.

 Transfer files in Windows 7/10 in easier way

+You are able to sync files regularly.
 Daily, Weekly and Monthly sync modes are supported.
-This tool is free for Windows 7 as well as Windows 10/8/XP/Vista.
+This tool is free for Windows 7 as well as Windows 10/8.1/8/XP/Vista.
 Download this freeware and have a try.

-1. Connect the involved external device to your PC if any.
+1. Connect the involved external device to your PC if you want to copy files to it.
 Install and run AOMEI Backupper.

-2. Click Backup and then scroll down to find File Sync.
+2. Click Sync and then select Basic Sync.

-3. Edit the task name, and then click Add Folder to add files you’d like to transfer or copy.
+3. Edit the task name, and then click Add Folder to add the folder(s) you’d like to transfer or copy.

-You can comment the task and enable email notification in Sync Options.
+Options: you can comment the task and enable email notification to inform you of sync results.

-The Filter settings option in Step4 allows you to exclude/include certain files during copying, yet it is available in Professional and higher versions.
+The Filter settings option allows you to exclude/include certain files during copying, yet it is available in Professional and higher versions.

 When you find “Copy, but keep both files” in Windows 7 missing, try SFC to check or select a different version from system restore points.
 Also, you can try the easy-to-use file transferring tool to make thing simpler.